 For example, in the US you can only use United miles on flights operated by United or a couple of tiny regional carriers.
 Those same miles can get you from the US to Europe on at least 13 airlines:

 - TAP Air Portugal

 - Singapore (on certain routes)

 5. Opportunity cost when using miles for domestic flights

 Think carefully about what your travel goals are.
 Spending 25,000 (or 60,000!) miles on a domestic round-trip flight means you can’t use those as part of an international trip that you’d never pay for out of pocket – especially in business or first class.
+Like using Chase Ultimate Rewards points for flights to Europe.
 Every mile can only be spent once.
 Decide what your goals are and save up for them.
 But don’t wait too long, because miles never go up in value.

 This doesn’t mean it never makes sense to use points and miles for domestic flights and travel.
 If you’re able to find cheap award space for an otherwise pricey ticket, or you need to travel unexpectedly on short notice, it can still make sense.
 You might also find good deals with promotions.